 8. Secure a Job Abroad!

-While you *could* opt to go door to door soliciting for work opportunities once you’ve landed in your desired new home, prepared travelers know that having a job secured before arrival will, more than anything, bring you a sense of peace (instead of panic) in your final days before departure.
+Finding work in another country can be tough.
+While you *could* opt to go door to door soliciting for work opportunities once you’ve landed in your desired new home, prepared travelers know that having a job secured before arrival will, more than anything, bring you peace (instead of panic) in your final days before departure.
 Having a guaranteed source of income as well as the promise of a support-network in-country are two incredibly valuable things.